Quantity surveying

 You can also look for opportunities elsewhere.
 Large companies often run summer internship programmes or shorter placements.
 Check firms' websites for details.

 You can make speculative applications to smaller companies that you're interested in who may not advertise their opportunities.
-Use the Royal Institution of Chartered Surveyors (RICS) Find a Surveyor facility for company contact details.
+Use the Royal Institution of Chartered Surveyors (RICS) Find a Surveyor facility for contact details.

-You could also look into becoming a RICS student member, which gives you access to industry news and journals as well as networking opportunities.
-It will also indicate to employers that you have a real enthusiasm and interest in the field.
+You could also become a RICS student member, which gives you access to industry news and networking opportunities through RICS Matrics.
+Membership can indicate to employers that you have a real enthusiasm and interest in the field, while networking can give you contacts to approach for industrial experience. Â

 Search for placements and find out more about work experience and internships.